Gamma Knife Professional Training

 No center in the United States has managed more patients, performed more research, or published more scientific reports than the Center for Image-Guided Neurosurgery at the University of Pittsburgh.
 The center has published more than 500 scientific articles in peer reviewed medical literature, book chapters, and several complete books.

 The Department of Neurological Surgery presents a comprehensive training course, Principles and Practices of Gamma Knife Radiosurgery.
 This training course is targeted to neurosurgeons, radiation oncologists, and physicists interested in Gamma Knife treatment certification.
-The next course, scheduled for March 17-21, is closed.
-The next open course is set for May 5-9.
+The next course, set for May 5-9, is full and closed.
+The next open course is scheduled for July 7-11.
 For more information, please contact Charlene Baker at (412) 881-0602.

 In addition, the department offers Gamma Knife Radiosurgery training for nurses, basic training geared for nurses and other allied health personnel.
 For registration information, please contact Jonet Vacsulka at (412) 647-9992.